sameeks/bookingbug-angular/src/test-examples/style-guide.md

 ##### Below you can find more recommended style guides - Please feel free to contribute if have some suggestions on how to write clean and testable CS/AngularJS code

-1) Always use `return` explicitly - don't rely on CS adding `return` automatically as you can run into troubles easily _see example below_
+1) Always use `return` explicitly - don't rely on CS adding `return` automatically as you can run into troubles easily.
+See the example below

 ``` coffeescript
 controller = () ->